Skip to content

 On the bottom of the Account Settings page, click “Yes, Delete”.

-You will be prompted to confirm the deletion.
+You will be required to confirm the deletion.

 3.3 Site Management